joebullard/slack-translate/command/README.md

 I will not be changing this anytime soon, as my team only cares about English/Japanese translation, and it is more user-friendly to have two commands which operate in opposite directions (see images below).

+**NOTE**: If the bot in this repo were hosted with a public domain, then the slash commands here could be implemented much better using `botkit.js`.
+This is next on my agenda for this repo.

 ## Usage